anmmashud/Retail_Sales_Analysis_SQL_Project_1/README.md

 ## Findings

-- **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+- **Sales Patterns**: Sales are distributed across various categories and demographics.
+- **Customer Insights**: The 'Clothing' category has the highest number of unique customers.
-- **High-Value Transactions**: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+- **High-Value Transactions**: A significant number of transactions exceed a total sale value of 1000.
-- **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
-- **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.

 ## Reports